|3 tbsp / 50 ml||olive oil|

 |1 tsp / 5 ml||coarse sea salt, or to taste|

 |1 tsp / 5 ml||dried Herbs de Provence|

 |freshly ground pepper, to taste|

 Heat oil in large saucepan over medium heat.
-When pan is hot, add onions, carrots, celery, and sauté for about 8 to 10 minutes.
+When pan is hot, add onions, carrots, celery, and sauté for about 8 minutes.
 Add garlic; sauté for another minute.